Last Updated: May 16, 2026

 Feeding

-In the wild, discus fish feed on algae and small invertebrates.
-You can provide a balanced diet in captivity by feeding them a high-quality prepared flake or pellet food.
-You should also provide a spirulina flake or other algae-based food and supplement their diet with live or frozen bloodworms and other small invertebrates.
-Here are some good sources to look for:
+In the wild, discus eat algae and small invertebrates.
+In captivity, feed a high-quality prepared flake or pellet food as the base, supplemented with spirulina flake or algae-based food, and live or frozen bloodworms and invertebrates.
+Good food sources include:

 Tankmates